Subhanc/Memory/README.md

 Content in the first column | Content in the second column | 4 | 5

-Difficulty | Easy
+Difficulty | Easy | Medium
 ------------ | -------------
-Number of products per match | 2 Products
+Number of products per match | 2 Products | 3 Products
-Grid Size | 4x4
+Grid Size | 4x4 | 6x5

 ### Easy